-To cover the Autumn/Spring/Summer Term (Please delete as applicable)
+To cover the Autumn/Spring/Summer Terr n (Please delete as applicable)

 Name: DOB:

 Current Year/Class:

-Description of child's medical condition (e.g. Asthma)
+Description of child's medical condition (e. g.
+Asthma)

 His/her usual symptoms are:

 Medication required

 Details of doses

 Other information which may be helpful

-In case of an emergency inform the contac t numbers in order of priority
+In case of an emergency inform the contac

 Contact No 1 Name: Contact No 2 Name:

 Telephone No: Telephone No:

 Relationship: Relationship:

-This information is correct at the timeI undertake to notify the school of a me of signing. any change in the information given.
+me of signing. any change in the information given. te supplies of up to date medication are